hongsim-tran/selenium-ui-automation-framework/README.md

       }
       ```

-  * `tests`: contains automated test cases for the evershop application which are written in both TestNG and BDD (Cucumber) formats
+  * `tests`: contains automated test cases for the evershop application which are written in both TDD (TestNG) and BDD (Cucumber) formats

 **Naming convention for Web UI elements**